symfony/symfony-docs/setup/bundles.rst

 ==========================================================

 Symfony 3 was released on November 2015.
-Although this version doesn't contain any new feature, it removes all the backwards compatibility layers included in the previous 2.8 version.
+Although this version doesn't contain any new features, it removes all the backwards compatibility layers included in the previous 2.8 version.
 If your bundle uses any deprecated feature and it's published as a third-party bundle, applications upgrading to Symfony 3 will no longer be able to use it.